10 things single parents will learn when they travel solo.

 Any holiday can be a time for reflection and contemplation, but travelling on your own is a particularly good time to clear the head, look at your home life and set new goals.
 You will have ample opportunity for establishing priorities, making key decisions and taking a revitalised approach to get a better grasp on your ambitions.

 5. You strip life down to the essentials

 Decluttering the mind can be a metaphor for your material possessions too.
 By its very nature, travelling solo will mean you have to travel light.
 Do you really need a different jumper every day?
 Can you manage without the iPad?
 It’s time to get out and talk to people, immerse yourself in the culture and rely on your five senses and sparkling wit!

 The kids fleeing the nest can be a struggle – you might question your value and your role in life.
 A solo holiday can build your confidence via key milestone achievements.
 You travel alone, meet new people, have new experiences and, doubtless, become very resourceful and skilled at overcoming the odd mistake or obstacle.

 7. You appreciate new friendships

 You will find that people are pretty much the same all over the world and hence you will lose some of your stereotypes.
 Travelling solo means you are forced to try that little bit harder, need to be more tolerant and open-minded and really should be thankful for the company you find, often when you most need it.
 You might even meet other single parents or singles in their 40s and 50s who will make great travel companions on future holidays.
-You might even join a group holiday for solo travellers together and make more new friends in the same or similar situation.
+You might even join one of our solo holidays together where you will, no doubt, make more new friends in the same or similar situation.